inlinedio/ikv-store/README.md

 It is perfect for building recommendation engines and AI applications which need fast access to large feature data-sets in microseconds.

 Key Features-
+1. Data is fully persistent.
-1. p99 read latency in 1-100 microseconds (depending on size of key/value and single or batch reads).
+2. P99 read latency in 1-100 microseconds from client's point-of-view (depending on size of key/value and single or batch reads).
-2. Scales for both data size (partitions) and read-traffic (replica).
+3. Scales w.r.t data size (partitions) and read-traffic (replicas).
-3. Provides eventual read-after-write consistency.
+4. Provides eventual read-after-write consistency.
-4. Environment agnostic - run on-prem or in any public cloud.
+5. Environment agnostic.
+Run on-prem or in any public cloud.
 "Database as a library" semantics.
-5. Data is fully persistent.
 6. Multi-language support with clients in Java (available), Python (coming in 2024) and Go (coming in 2024).

 What is an embedded database?

 A database which is stored on the same physical machine as the user application/container.
 Due to this, there are no remote network calls to a "server" - providing orders of magnitude better read latency and throughput.
 This architecture is different from a traditional database solution (ex.
 DynamoDB or Firestore) - which involves calling single/multiple database servers over the network to retrieve data.